adasq/dropbox-v2-api/EXAMPLES.md

 ### sharing/add_folder_member ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#sharing-add_folder_member))
 Allows an owner or editor (if the ACL update policy allows) of a shared folder to add another member.
 For the new member to get access to all the functionality for this folder, you will need to call [mount_folder](#sharingmount_folder-see-docs) on their behalf.
-Apps must have full Dropbox access to use this endpoint.

 ```js
 dropbox({